Poki-Pancake/fandom-debloat-css/README.md

 * No saerch bloat (suggested communities)
 * No login buttons on the top of the page
 * No anonymous fandom bar (ads)
-* No fandom sidebar (now replaced with the account & notification button on the bottom corner of the page)
+* No fandom sidebar + recentering the wiki page (now replaced with the account & notification button on the bottom corner of the page)
 * No top results in search modal (risky for spoilers)
 * Colors adapts to every wiki
 * Maintained code